eternaldensity/Sandcastle-Builder/README.md

 - Panther Glaze
 - Factored out function for adding glass blocks/chips from the glass furnace/blower, to avoid duplicating storage-space checks everywhere
 - Badgers can now have stats, for extra flavour text
-- Filled with new tool numbers
+- Fiddled with new tool numbers
+- Glass Ceiling stuff

 ## 2.59
 - Some new badges